NiklasSchmitt-cnic/NiklasSchmitt-cnic/README.md

 ### Hi there 👋
-My name is Niklas Schmitt and I'm working as Backend Software Engnineer for the CentralNic Group PLC.
+My name is Niklas Schmitt and I'm working as Backend Software Engineer for the CentralNic Group PLC.